 Zagreb Guitar Quartet was formed in Croatia in 1990/91 and started as a school ensemble in the so-called Elly Bašić Music School in the capital, Zagreb.
-As we all know, Croatia and the Balkans were tormented by a terrible wartime in the early 90s, so in many ways, the band and the rehearsing was the only way to escape from harsh reality.
+As we all know, Croatia and the Balkans were tormented by a terrible war in the early '90s, so in many ways, the band and the rehearsing were the only ways to escape from harsh reality.

-Since then, many people have passed through the quartet.
-Yet, Krunoslav Pehar and Melita Ivković, whom we have the pleasure of talking to, are the only remaining members from the period.
-Melita tells us that the early Quartet was also very much about friendship.
+Since then, many people have joined and then left the quartet.
+Yet, Krunoslav Pehar and Melita Ivković, whom we have the pleasure of talking to, are the only remaining members from that period.
+Melita tells us that the early quartet was also very much about friendship.

 From Bach to jazz and Latin American

 Today, Bach is still a recurring name in their repertoire: